dandanmania/portfolio/project/chat-app.md

 link: ''
 ---

-A chat/messaging app for mobile devices that lets users take and send photos and share user location.
+A chat/messaging app for mobile devices made with React Native that allows users take and send photos and share user location.
+Messages are loaded and stored using Google Firebase with real-time connections and messages are still viewable while offline.